 The year 2027 is rapidly approaching, and Donald Trump’s second presidency complicates the situation.

-According to Yuan, the team of top military and foreign affairs scholars predicted a Trump victory and that the president-elect would move quickly to broker cease-fires in the Middle East and Ukraine to redirect military resources and focus on the Indo–Pacific region.
+According to Yuan, the team of top military and foreign affairs scholars predicted a Trump victory and that the president-elect would move quickly to broker cease-fires in the Middle East and Ukraine in order to redirect military resources and focus on the Indo–Pacific region.

 But so far, none of these have happened or look like they are about to happen.